IE-NITK/TwitterSuicidalAnalysis/README.md

 - Base code (Python): `IE-NITK/TwitterSuicidalAnalysis/code`
 - Datasets: `IE-NITK/TwitterSuicidalAnalysis/datasets`
 - References: `IE-NITK/TwitterSuicidalAnalysis/references`
+- New Ideas (Literature and Feasibility Study): `IE-NITK/TwitterSuicidalAnalysis/ideas`

 ## Installation and How to Use
 _will be updated with the project progress_